 8. Society6 — the marketplace for art buyers

-Average order value is higher than Redbubble.
-Default royalties are lower (10% on most products), and you have less control over markup.
+Average order value tends to be higher than Redbubble.
+Default royalties are lower on most products, and you have less control over markup than on Redbubble.

 Best for: Artists with a cohesive visual style targeting home and lifestyle buyers.